Bharath-M-S-N/resume-screening-system/docs/interview_notes.md

 Multiple job descriptions can be supported.
 Database integration can be added for large-scale use.
 Advanced NLP embeddings can improve accuracy further.

+---

+## 11. Project Status
+Current version supports resume ranking using text similarity, skills, and experience.
+The system is modular and GitHub-ready.
+Future work includes UI integration and deployment as a web application.